Metal Detector Checkpoint

 - The Golden Child: Chandler Jarrell needs to get the Ajanti Dagger through an airport metal detector in Tibet.
 He slips the Dagger into the pocket of another passenger, then the unwitting dupe goes through and the alarm sounds.
 Chandler pretends to be a law enforcement official, "confiscates" the Dagger on the other side of the detector and continues on his way.

-- Parodied (of course) in the second Airplane! movie, when a bunch of terrorist-y thugs stroll through the airport metal detector carrying huge weapons without setting off the detector, but then an elderly woman sets it off and gets thrown up against the wall and searched.
+- Parodied (of course) in Airplane II: The Sequel, when a bunch of terrorist-y thugs stroll through the airport metal detector carrying huge weapons without setting off the detector, but then an elderly woman sets it off and gets thrown up against the wall and searched.

 - In the movie In the Line of Fire, the assassin has to pass a metal detector to reach the president.